 What are purple disposable gloves used for?

-Purple Nitrile Exam Gloves are loved by doctors, nurses, and other medical professionals who need the highest barrier protection from bacteria, viruses, chemical hazards, and procedures with a high fluid exposure risk.
-Kimberly Clark‘s Purple Exam Gloves offer chemotherapy protection per ASTM D6978-05 guidelines.
+Purple medical gloves provide the highest barrier protection from bacteria, viruses, chemical hazards, and procedures with a high fluid exposure risk.
+Kimberly Clark’s Purple Exam Gloves offer chemotherapy protection per ASTM D6978-05 guidelines.
 The superior quality material exceeds the ASTM 2.5 standard for defects.
 These gloves are 6.0 mil thick, ensuring yourself against rips and tears during exam procedures.

 Are purple gloves resistant to chemotherapy drugs?